axelarnetwork/axelar-local-dev/packages/axelar-local-dev-cosmos/README.md

 ### Examples

-- Currently, we support Ethereum as the destination chain for messages from the Wasm chain.
+- We currently support `Ethereum` as the destination chain for messages originating from the Wasm chain.
-- See our [Local E2E Test](src/__tests__/e2e/relayer.e2e.ts) and [Axelar Example](https://github.com/axelarnetwork/axelar-examples/tree/feat/add-cosmos-examples/examples/cosmos/call-contract) for implementation details.
+- For implementation details, see our [Local Example](docs/example.md) and [Axelar Example](https://github.com/axelarnetwork/axelar-examples/tree/feat/add-cosmos-examples/examples/cosmos/call-contract).

-> The Local E2E test utilizes the same contracts as in the Axelar Examples.
+> The Local Example utilizes the same contracts as in the Axelar Examples.